The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 The good news is, eventually, with a bit of community support and self-love, most of us learn to relax.
 Any significant achievement is usually built from a culmination of small positive actions.
 Eventually, as you persist and push through the frustration, you will learn to trust the process and chip away at the small changes that lead to big wins in the long term.

-6.10 DDF and Dopamine Fasting
+6.10 Dopamine Fasting

 But regardless of how many dopamine-inducing things you add, your body continually works to find balance.
 Your hypothalamus cannot continue to secrete infinite amounts of dopamine.

-Eventually, the things that bought you pleasure will no longer bring you as much pleasure, and you will find pain and discontent in new areas of your life that were once fine.
+Eventually, the things that brought you pleasure will no longer bring you as much pleasure, and you will find pain and discontent in new areas of your life that were once fine.
 This is because you have moved your dopamine (or hedonic) set point.

 Dopamine also drives us to seek our food.
 Again, this is fundamentally a good thing.
 Without dopamine, we would starve and forget to reproduce.

 When you eat all the time mindlessly, food stops tasting as good.
 But once you learn to wait until you need to eat, you will learn to enjoy your food, especially the food that is good for you because it contains the nutrients you require to thrive.
-You will no longer need to consume foods designed to overdrive dopamine, and you will be able to stop when you’ve had enough.
+You will no longer need to consume foods designed to overdrive dopamine, and you will be empowered to stop when you’ve had enough.

 More